aroberge/friendly-traceback-docs/docs/source/tracebacks_en.rst

 .. code-block:: none

     Python exception:
-        TabError: inconsistent use of tabs and spaces in indentation (raise_tab_error.py, line 7)
+        TabError: inconsistent use of tabs and spaces in indentation

     A TabError indicates that you have used both spaces and tab characters to indent your code.
     This is not allowed in Python.